-Under Measure No. 2, there was one measurable goal under PI-4 with a completion date in 2019 that did not get completed, the completion date has been modified through adaptive management for completion in April 2020.

-The remaining five of the six total measureable goals have a status of "ongoing" which means progress is made toward the goal each year via recurring activities.
+Under Measure No. 2, there are no measurable goals with completion dates in 2022.
+One goal has been completed, and the remaining four of the five measurable goals have a status of "ongoing" which means progress is made toward the goal each year via recurring activities.